-The understanding that John Thomas gained though his study of the Bible included some teachings that were quite different from what the churches around him taught.
+The understanding that John Thomas gained though his studies and reading included some teachings that differed from those of other churches.
 However, he was not the first to believe these things.
 Tyndale, Wickliffe and Isaac Newton as well as small groups of Christians since the time of Christ shared many of these beliefs.

-John Thomas’ clear logic convinced many who chose to meet together with this new understanding of what the Bible taught.
-Some years later there came a need for this group of people to have a name.
-This was when the name Christadelphian was coined.
+Many came to share John Thomas' understanding of God's plan of salvation and a community of lay people dedicated to reading and studying the Bible grew.
+Some years later the name Christadelphian was coined.
 The name Christadelphian is a derivative of Greek words meaning Brethren (relatives) in Christ.

-We are a lay community with no paid clergy.
-All our members volunteer their time to help our group run.
-Baptised men take turns to lead and exhort the Sunday morning memorial meeting.
-There is something for everyone to do!
+We are a fairly close-knit, lay community with no paid clergy.
+Different people take turns to lead and exhort the Sunday morning memorial meeting.